© Crown copyright 2012

 See the evidence projects published so far.

-Overall programme plan which explains the programme approach and findings.
+- overall programme plan - programme approach and findings

-Afterlife implementation plan which outlines the future management of England’s Natura 2000 sites.
+- AfterLIFE implementation plan - the future management of England’s Natura 2000 sites

 Site improvement plans